achintyac/tokenizer_rs/README.md

 ```

 ## Test/examples
-You can see how to use the library at  `integration_test.rs`.
+You can see how to use the library at  `tests/integration_test.rs`.

 ## Contributing